anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/index.md

 MMM systematically dismantles marketing uncertainty by providing a complete and contextual view of performance.

 > 📘 MMM accounts for external factors like economic conditions, competitive actions, and seasonal variations.
-This isolates your marketing's performance from general market noise.
+This isolates your marketing spend performance from general market noise.

 MMM moves beyond surface-level metrics to calculate the incremental return of each channel.

-✅ By separating the baseline from the incremental lift, MMM reveals the true value created by your marketing efforts.
+* By separating the baseline from the incremental lift, MMM reveals the true value created by your marketing efforts

-✅ It helps you confidently allocate media spends to the areas that will maximize your marketing return on investment.
+* This helps you confidently allocate media spends to the areas that will maximize your marketing return on investment

 Ultimately, MMM transforms your marketing operation from one based on ambiguity to one driven by a clear, data-backed strategy.